Jenna Gray

-Jenna Gray is an American professional volleyball player who completed her collegiate career at Stanford University.
-She currently represents Dresdner SC in the Volleyball Bundesliga.
+Jenna Camille Gray (born February 28, 1998) is an American professional volleyball player who completed her collegiate career at Stanford University.
+She currently plays for Osasco Voleibol Clube.

 Early years

 Gray was born to Brian and Debbie Gray and grew up in Shawnee, Kansas.
 She grew up as part of a very athletic family.
 Her father played collegiate baseball at the University of Kansas, while her mother ran track at Kansas State.
 Her older sister, Rachel, played volleyball at the University of Virginia.
 A cousin, Riley Pint, was a baseball pitcher who became a first-round draft choice by the Colorado Rockies in 2016.

 Gray played volleyball throughout all four years while attending St. James Academy High School, as well as earning two varsity letters in track and field competing in javelin.
 She won two state titles in javelin and holds the Kansas state record in Class 5A for a javelin throw at 162 feet.
 She helped her team win the Kansas State title in volleyball three times.
 Gray was named Gatorade Player of the Year for the state of Kansas, and The Stars All-Metro player of the year.
 Gray tallied 3,771 assists in her four years of high school volleyball.

 One of Gray's teammates at St. James Academy was Audriana Fitzmorris.
 When they both were 12 years old, the NCAA Volleyball National Championship was played in Kansas City, and they both attended.
 Gray remembers the conclusion of the match: “When the confetti fell after match point, I would get chills every time," Gray says.
 "I would say, 'That could be me one day.'"
 Both Fitzmorris and Gray were looking into college to further their volleyball careers, but they were largely looking at different schools with different coaches.
 Stanford expressed interest in Gray, but she initially thought they were really interested in Fitzmorris and were simply being polite to her.
 However, Stanford was interested in both players, and made offers to each of them.
 Both accepted, so they continued on as teammates through college.